Buying a Car in South Africa

 The price of car insurance in South Africa, as in most countries, varies according to a number of factors, including the make of the car, the age and sex of the driver, and whether one has off-street parking, etc.

 When obtaining insurance quotes, expats should make sure they enquire about roadside assistance.
 Most insurance companies do provide it, and it will take one more item off the checklist to have this already covered.
 It is also recommended that one asks the insurance company for guidelines on what to do in case of an accident.
 Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence as well as of both cars from various angles to document the damage.
 The accident would then need to be reported at a police station in order to get a case number.
 The case number is then used to make claims from insurance.
-If the accident is of a serious nature, expats can call their insurance provider while at the scene of the accident.
+If the accident is of a serious nature, expats can call their insurance provider while at the scene.
 The insurance provider will then contact emergency services on the expat's behalf.

-Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service, a service that electronically keeps tabs on the location of one's car through a GPS system.
+Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service that electronically keeps tabs on the location of one's car through a GPS system.
 This service has evolved due to the high incidence of carjackings in South Africa.
 Most tracking companies offer various levels of support, like the addition of a panic button or upgraded tracking services.

 If an expat is buying a new car and opts for this service, the dealership will fit their car with a tracking device.
 If buying a used car, expats will need to find out whether a tracking device is already installed, and if there is, they should call the respective provider to set up an account and test the device to ensure it is working.